-Being in the ocean was the highlight of the trip for me as not only were there a lot of sea creatures under the sea, temples can also be found underneath!
-I was a tad disappointed most of the corals were bleached, though, due to unnecessary dynamite fishing done by the locals.
-Most of the reefs were dead but the temples compensate.
+Being in the ocean was the highlight of the trip for me.
+Not only were there a lot of sea creatures under the sea, temples can also be found underneath!
+I was a tad disappointed most of the corals were bleached.
+This is due to unnecessary dynamite fishing done by the locals.
+Most of the reefs were dead, but the temples compensate.
 However, I’m lucky to have spotted a few healthy ones and they delivered!

-The thing I love the most about Bali is that it offers something for everyone: amazing wave breaks, cheap shopping, and some of the most beautiful beaches in the planet.
+The thing I love the most about Bali is that it offers something for everyone.
+There are amazing wave breaks, cheap shopping, and some of the most beautiful beaches in the planet.

 What to eat in Bali

 For the always hungry – like me – fantastic and cheap restaurants are everywhere.
-I ate in and out of our resort, both were spectacular but I preferred to eat outside most of the time where authentic Balinese food were made for a really, really inexpensive price.
+I ate in and out of our resort.
+Both were spectacular but I preferred to eat outside most of the time.
+Authentic Balinese foods were made for a really, really inexpensive price.
 For comparison, 1 GBP was around 34,000 IDR at the time.
 And one full meal was priced at 3,000 IDR.
 It’s pretty much self-explanatory but I’m not ashamed to say I lived like a rock star during my whole stay in Bali.